labgrid-project/labgrid/doc/configuration.rst

 USBPowerDriver
 ~~~~~~~~~~~~~~
-A USBPowerDriver controls a `USBPowerPort`, allowing control of the target
+A :any:`USBPowerDriver` controls a `USBPowerPort`_, allowing control of the
-power state without user interaction.
+target power state without user interaction.

 Binds to:
   hub: